Seaward 26RK

-The design was built by Hake Yachts in the United States, starting in 2005, but it is now out of production.
-The boat was actually built by Island Packet Yachts, owned by Hake Marine.
+The Seaward 26RK is a recreational keelboat.
+It is sometimes referred to as the Hake 26RK.
+It was built in the United States, starting in 2005, but it is now out of production.
+The boat was built by Island Packet Yachts, owned by Hake Marine.

 Design

 The Seaward 26RK is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 The deck is cored with Divinycell foam.
 It has a fractional sloop rig; a nearly plumb stem; an open, walk-through transom; a vertically retractable, transom-hung rudder controlled by a tiller or optional wheel and a retractable, lead-cored, lifting keel.
 It displaces 3800 lb and carries 1200 lb of lead ballast.

 The boat has a draft of 6.00 ft with the keel extended and 1.25 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small outboard motor for docking and maneuvering, but a Yanmar inboard diesel engine was a factory option.

 The design has sleeping accommodation for four people, with a bow cabin "V"-berth and two main cabin settee berths, around a flip-up table.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a single-burner stove, icebox and a sink.
 The head is portable type, with an enclosing door optional.
 Cabin headroom is 70 in.

 The design has a hull speed of 6.66 kn.